tido64/rainbow/doc/programming/cpp/input.md

 down the chain.
 By default, `false` is returned so that events reach all subscribers.

-Note that we currently don't differentiate mouse and touch events.
+Note that we do not differentiate mouse and touch events.
+Both are considered pointer events.

 ## Input Management